-If the underwriters exercise in full their option to purchase additional ordinary shares in this offering, the as adjusted net tangible book value after the offering would be \$4.62 per share, the increase in net tangible book value to existing shareholders would be \$3.34 per share, and the dilution to new investors would be \$16.38 per share, in each case based on the initial public offering price of \$21.00 per share.
+If the underwriters exercise in full their option to purchase additional ordinary shares in this offering, the as adjusted net tangible book value after the offering would be \$4.27 per share, the increase in net tangible book value to existing shareholders would be \$2.99 per share, and the dilution to new investors would be \$14.73 per share, in each case assuming an initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.

 The following table summarizes, on an as adjusted basis as of March 31, 2019, the differences between the number of shares purchased from us, the total consideration paid to us in cash and the average price per share that existing shareholders paid since our inception in 2010, on the one hand, and new investors are paying in this offering, on the other hand.
-The calculation below is based on the initial public offering price of \$21.00 per share, before deducting underwriting discounts and commissions and offering expenses payable by us.
+The calculation below is based on an assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares purchased Total con sideration Average e price
+Shares p Shares purchased Total co Total consideration Average price

 Number Percent Amount Percent per share

-(in thousands) (in the ousands)
+(in thousands) (in tho usands)

-Existing shareholders 25,732 83% \$ 166,407 60% \$ 6.47
+Existing shareholders 25,732 83% \$ 169,407 63% \$ 6.58

-New investors 5,263 17 110,526 40 21.00
+New investors 5,263 17 100,000 37 19.00

-Total 30,995 100% 276,933 100% \$ 8.93
+Total 30.995 100% 269.407 100% \$ 8.69

-To the extent any of our outstanding options is exercised, there will be further dilution to new investors
+To the extent any of our outstanding options is exercised, there will be further dilution to new investors.